 However, the firm's brand represents only one component of the business development matrix and individual lawyers bear a measure of responsibility with respect to establishing and promoting their own personal professional brands.
-In John Hellerman's excellent article, "To Build the Brand, Build Up the Lawyers," featured in July's issue of Marketing the Law Firm (http://bit.ly/1MIsUin (http://bit.ly/1MIsUin)), he pointed out that the brands of individual lawyers must be developed because clients hire attorneys and not law firms.
+In John Hellerman's excellent article "To Build the Brand, Build Up the Lawyers" featured in July's issue of Marketing the Law Firm, he pointed out that the brands of individual lawyers must be developed because clients hire attorneys and not law firms.

 Personal professional branding cannot be reduced to a blueprint.
+A lawyer's unique brand is developed as clients and referral sources experience the value offered by the attorney.
+The key is for each individual attorney to take control of his or her own brand and shape it authentically.
 The marketplace will define an attorney's individual brand, in large part, on the basis of the breadth and quality of the lawyer's actions.
-For example, a lawyer who routinely publishes and speaks in his or her field of practice will be branded as an expert.
+For example, a lawyer who routinely publishes and speaks in his field of practice will be branded as an expert.

-While many facets of a professional brand could be explored, space limitations require me to confine the scope of this article to offering a few narrow perspectives with respect to the branding process in one particular arena - client relationship mastery.
+While many facets of a professional brand could be explored, space limitations require me to confine the scope of this article to offering a few narrow perspectives with respect to the branding process in one particular arena-client relationship mastery.
 Significant economic efficiencies can be achieved if focus is geared toward building a Client Centric Brand®.
 Most are aware that it is less expensive to obtain repeat business or a referral from an existing client than to go through the arduous cycle of developing a new relationship.

-A Brand Is a Promise
+A Brand is a Promise

-Many believe that a brand is simply a promise - a promise to prospective and current clients as well as colleagues as to how the lawyer can be expected to behave.
+Many believe that a brand is simply a promise-a promise to prospective and current clients as well as colleagues as to how the lawyer can be expected to behave.
 Those expectations are based on past actions observed by or conveyed to those we seek to favorably impress.